ragnard/Graphite.NET/README.md

 ## WCF endpoint behavior

-Also included with StatsD.NET is a WCF endpoint behavior that measures and reports the duration of service operation invocations.
+Also included with Graphite.NET is a WCF endpoint behavior that measures and reports the duration of service operation invocations.

+Currently only support for StatsD is implemented.

 To use the behavior, first register it as an behavior extension, then use it in suitable `endpointBehavior` elements.